Murder of Mi Gao Huang Chen: Murder

-On the night of the attack, Chen, Jia, and their chef, wielding weapons, confronted a group of youths who had gathered outside the takeaway, chasing them onto a nearby housing estate.
-At some point, a teenage girl was allegedly assaulted.
-The trio retreated, and Huang Chen was attacked by the youths, who by then had obtained their own weapons.
-During the attack—which lasted 15 minutes, was captured on camera, and was described by the prosecution as "forceful, deliberate and plain to see"—Chen was punched, kicked, had his head stamped on, and was attacked with the weapons.
+On the night of the attack, Chen, Jia, and their chef, surnamed Wah, wielding various tools and bottles as melee weapons, confronted a group of youths who had gathered outside the takeaway, chasing them onto a nearby housing estate.
+As the trio turned to leave, Chen was attacked by the youths, who had returned armed with make-shift weapons of their own, which included wooden clubs, metal pipes, a garden hoe and a spade.
+Chen was kicked to the floor from behind and pummelled by one of the youths as the others looked on, with several of them soon joining in while others prevented Jia and Wah from intervening.
+During the attack—which lasted 15 minutes, was captured on camera, and was described by the prosecution as "forceful, deliberate and plain to see"—Chen was punched, kicked, had his head stamped on, and was bludgeoned with the weapons.
+One of the teenagers was overheard repeatedly saying "I'll fucking kill you" while attacking with a wooden board.
 The coverage shows a girl throwing a branch at Jia, and Jia's attempts to protect Chen.
-Huang Chen fell into a coma, and was taken to Hope Hospital (now Salford Royal), where he died on 28 April.
-The pathologist who examined the body found that it had a fractured skull, a broken jaw, and a partly crushed brain; and said the cause of death was trauma to the head.
+Chen fell into a coma, and was taken to Hope Hospital (now Salford Royal), where he died on 28 April.
+The pathologist who examined the body found that it had a fractured skull, a broken jaw, and a partly crushed brain; and said the cause of death was blunt-force trauma to the head.